rbndickson/rbndickson.github.io/_projects/en-emoji-flashcards.markdown

 summary: Web Application to Create Teaching Resources from Emoji
 technologies:
   - Ruby on Rails
-  - React
-  - Redux
+  - Vue.js
 platform: web
 ---
 An ongoing project to create language teaching and learning resources from emoji using the open source [Twemoji](https://github.com/twitter/twemoji).

-Resources are available in English, German, Korean and Spanish.
+Resources are available in English, German, Japanese, Korean and Spanish.
 User authentication and roles allow for different editors to edit the vocabulary for each language.

 ## Features:

 👤 Admin and Editor user roles
-🌎 English, German, Korean and Spanish materials
+🌎 English, German, Japanese, Korean and Spanish materials
 🖨 Printable flashcards
 🗂 Flashcards grouped by categories and collections
 📘 Picture dictionaries